Friendly0Fire/GW2Radial/readme.md

 ### Q: I want to thank you in some way, how do I do that?

-A: I do this for fun/because I wanted this to exist, but if you really want to, feel free to send me mail in game to my account ``FriendlyFire.6275`` and toss a few gold or mats my way or just say hi!
+A: I do this for fun/because I wanted this to exist.
+If you really want to, feel free to throw me a few dollars on [Ko-fi](https://ko-fi.com/friendlyfire) or send me mail in game to my account ``FriendlyFire.6275`` and toss a bit of gold or mats my way!

 ### Q: The addon won't load or crashes.